rafael-syncback/syncback/README.md

-# syncback
+# sync back

-the app that will update others repo
+The POC app to test GitHub Apps and GitHub integration